 HipHop Virtual Machine (HHVM) is a process virtual machine based on just-in-time (JIT) compilation, serving as an execution engine for PHP and Hack programming languages.

-Source: http://en.wikipedia.org/wiki/HipHop\Virtual\Machine
+Source: http://en.wikipedia.org/wiki/HipHop_Virtual_Machine

-There are currently issues that prevent XRL from running smoothly on HHVM.
-Nonetheless, XRL is actively tested against HHVM in our Continuous Integration process.
+XRL should be compatible with HHVM.
+To ensure that, we actively test against HHVM in our Continuous Integration process.